Classic posologyr models

 individual model.
 A symmetric matrix.
 The names must match the names

-.
+used in ppk_model.
 An easy way to define it is using

 The estimates of the variances of the random effects can be given under different parameterizations depending on the authors.